warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 that simplifies the process of creating applications that can be deployed and run within a Cloud environment.

-[Another tutorial](create_database.html) showed you how to create a Python application that uses a {{site.data.keyword.cloudant_short_notm}}
+[A separate tutorial](create_database.html) showed you how to create a stand-alone Python application that uses a {{site.data.keyword.cloudant_short_notm}}
 database instance within {{site.data.keyword.Bluemix_notm}}.
 In this tutorial,
-you can set up and create a simple Python application, hosted within {{site.data.keyword.Bluemix_notm}}.
+you set up and create a small Python application hosted within {{site.data.keyword.Bluemix_notm}}.
 The application connects to your {{site.data.keyword.cloudant_short_notm}} database instance, and creates a single, simple document.